activitystream/slate/source/includes/as-api/_comments.md

 Comments provide a way to facilitate business focused discussion on anything that has happened in a social kind of way.
 In addition to facilitate discussion between employees it can also facilitate discussion with the customer via extra-nets etc.

+###Access control
+Access Control List is available to control who has access to the comment to accommodate internal, external, grouped and globally available comments alike.

 ## Comment-Message Properties
 ```shell
 A comment message using explicit setters: